US Peace Memorial Foundation

-The US Peace Registry honors Americans who work for peace, recognizing and documenting the activities of U.S. citizens, permanent residents, and organizations that have publicly opposed militarization and military solutions to international problems.
+The US Peace Registry, developed and maintained by Michael D. Knox, honors Americans who work for peace.
+It recognizes and documents the activities of hundreds of U.S. citizens, permanent residents, and organizations that have publicly opposed militarization and military solutions to international problems.
 It is hoped that honoring these courageous role models and leaders will inspire new generations of Americans to speak out for peace and to work to end the hatred, ignorance, greed, and intolerance that lead to war.

 The specific examples of actions/behaviors listed under each individual or organization are intended to provide ideas and guidance to others so that peace/antiwar behaviors can be replicated nationwide.
 It should stimulate new discussions, help people feel more comfortable speaking out, and lead to greater citizen involvement in antiwar activities.
 This compilation of strategies will be a valuable resource for all activists; students and scholars who study peace, protest, and civil disobedience; and practitioners engaged in research, teaching, action, and organization building.

 Individual citizens who have written an antiwar letter to their representatives in Congress or published a letter to the editor are included, along with Americans who have devoted their adult lives to peace and opposing war, often through civil disobedience.
 Groups such as the Quakers who have opposed war for centuries, as well as the hundreds of new organizations with peace-related websites, are included.
 What is most striking about the individuals and organizations listed is the broad range of activities that they engage in.
 We have identified well over nine hundred discrete antiwar actions.